Dunlop wins TT to go joint second on all-time list

 The Ballymoney rider consolidated his advantage thereafter to make it a double on the opening weekend of this year's TT and a seventh win on Honda bikes of his TT career.

-The standard of his performance was further illustrated by the fact that he shattered Peter Hickman's Superbike race record by 56 seconds - with a time of 16 minutes 54.322 seconds.
+The standard of his performance was further illustrated by the fact that he shattered Hickman's Superbike race record by 56 seconds - with a time of 16 minutes 54.322 seconds.

 Dunlop has now won six 'big bike' races in partnership with Stuart and Steve Hicken's Hawk Racing team, their previous successes coming thanks to Superbike and Senior doubles on BMW machinery in 2014 and 2016, then a further victory on a Suzuki in the 2017 Senior.

-Hickman ended the race strongly and bettered Dunlop's best lap speed with a final lap of 135.445mph to secure runner-up spot - that less than five hundredths of a second doutside his absolute course benchmark.
+Hickman ended the race strongly and bettered Dunlop's best lap speed with a final lap of 135.445mph to secure runner-up spot - that less than five hundredths of a second outside his absolute course benchmark set in the 2018 Senior.

-OMG Racing Yamaha rider James Hiller was fourth, with Jamie Coward and John McGuinness rounding out the top six and twice British Superbike champion Josh Brookes seventh.
+OMG Racing Yamaha rider James Hiller was fourth, with Jamie Coward and John McGuinness, both Honda-mounted, rounding out the top six and twice British Superbike champion Josh Brookes seventh.

 Davey Todd retired on his Milenco by Padgett's Honda while battling for a high leaderboard position.